 I also have the kids help.
 They help a lot.
 But, kid clean doesn’t always equal mommy clean.
 I had to learn that and work through my feelings about this.

 Finally, I put the chores on autopilot.
-We have annual assignments so I don’t waste time constantly teaching the kids new chores.
+We have annual assignments, so I don’t waste time constantly teaching the kids new chores.
 We spend July and part of August mastering our new chores and then keep them until the next summer.

 I don’t have to think about who is supposed to unload the dishwasher – everyone in the whole house knows.
 There’s no more trying to remember all these random details and assignments.

 So our house stays decent.
-You don’t want to lick the floor or anything, and you’ll definitely see dust on the ceiling fans and cobwebs occasionally in the corners.
+You don’t want to lick the floor or anything, and you’ll see dust on the ceiling fans and cobwebs occasionally in the corners.

 At least most of the time…